High Quality Candidate Engagement

 We know that the graduate market is becoming increasingly candidate- led; graduates have more choices and opportunities, and offer reneging is on the increase.
 Candidate engagement is also at the top of everyone’s agenda.
 According to the AGR Annual Survey 2016, the time from application to offer is becoming longer and longer (currently sitting at 10 weeks), and companies are finding that their best candidates are dropping off the radar.
 Cohesion and ABF were therefore aligned so the delivery of a first-class recruitment process from application to offer would not only make the organisation more attractive to candidates, but also engage candidates in the process early on and, in doing so, potentially reduce reneging of offers.

 The ABF recruitment process is a testament to the fact that using more modernised, interactive techniques allows recruiters to keep graduates engaged throughout the recruitment process.
 In many processes, graduates don’t actually speak to a member of the recruitment team until the final stages – but it’s the early stages where individual and personal candidate engagement can make the difference.
-Offering the chance for applicants to communicate with members of the team, whether by telephone, email, text or via social media, helps to build engagement with the employer brand.
+Offering the chance for applicants to communicate with members of the team, whether by telephone, email, text or via social media, helps to build high quality candidate engagement with the employer brand.

 Being there to answer any candidate questions or queries makes the recruitment process more ‘human’.